Sheld5/Racetrack_v2/README.md

 Follow these steps to implement your own AI to the game:

-1\) Create your own AI class that implements the model.DriverAI interface.
+1\) Create your own AI class that implements the java.model.DriverAI interface.

 *Optional: Copy your AI into the resource/ai folder.